-To receive benefits you must be totally disabled and under the professional care and regular attendance of an M.D. or D. O. within the continental limits of the United States.
-Totally disabled means you are unable to perform the duties required by your job.
+To receive benefits you must be totally disabled and under the professional care and regular attendance of an M.D., D.O., or D.P.M. within the continental limits of the United States.
+Totally disabled means you are unable to perform the duties required by your job as evidenced by medical records that may be required from your physician.